Introduction to Data Structures

 - We can use Array, Linked List, BST and Heap to implement both min or max priority queue.
 But among all these data structures, heap provides an efficient implementation of the priority queue.
 (Think!)

 Note: Certain dictionary data structure like BST support other useful operations like:

-- Find-Max(D) or Find-Min(D): Retreive the item with largest(or smallest) key from the D. This enables BST to serve as a priority queue also.
+- Find-Max(D) or Find-Min(D): Retrieve the item with the largest(or smallest) key from the D. This enables BST to serve as a priority queue also.

-- Predecessor(D, k) or Successor(D, k): Retrive the item from D whose key is immediately before (or after) k in sorted order.
-This enable us to access the element in incremental order.
+- Predecessor(D, k) or Successor(D, k): Retrieve the item from D whose key is immediately before (or after) k in sorted order.
+This enables us to access the element in incremental order.